 Update.
 The attached flyer gives details of forthcoming talks about the project by both Rebecca and Susan as well as Islington Walks inspired by our research.

-My neighbour Henrietta has unearthed this charming article about the Celestial Church of Christ (click to download) from the Sunday Correspondent of 1990.
-As a fully signed up member of the "Middle-Class Intelligentsia" of the time I can confirm that I miss their cheerful and vibrant presence, especially during these strange times.
+My neighbour Henrietta has unearthed this interesting article about the Celestial Church of Christ (click to download) from the Sunday Correspondent of 1990.
 Just for completeness, here are the lyrics to "The Ratcatcher's Daughter of Islington" mentioned in the article.

 The Diocese research project on Holy Trinity has now been running for almost a year and you can read about it on the Diocese website, here.
 Several Association volunteers have been working on the "Tales from the Crypt" strand and our work will feature at an exhibition at the Islington Museum, 245 St John St (junction with Skinner St, below Finsbury Library).